Training Round on Madison and Adams

 Weather: Sun and clouds, temps ranging in the 20's with wind chill below that

-Trails: Airline Trail to trail to Adams Summit to Gulfside Trail to Valley Way
+Trails: Airline Trail to Adams Summit to Gulfside Trail to Valley Way

 Holy Shit Factor: Blow-us-away high